-community.general.merge_variables lookup – merge variables with a certain suffix
+community.general.merge_variables lookup – merge variables whose names match a given pattern

 Note